Complications of Lupus

 - Diseases of the heart valves.
 A few people with lupus may have slightly thickened heart valves, which makes them more susceptible to infections of the damaged valves (endocarditis), blood clots, or heart failure.
 Some people with damaged heart valves may need surgery to replace the valves.

 - Inflammation of the heart muscle (myocarditis), which is uncommon but may lead to problems with the heartbeat or heart muscle.
-The heart may beat too fast, too slow, or irregularly.
+Myocarditis can cause serious heart problems, such as dilated cardiomyopathy and heart failure.
+With these problems, the heart can't pump blood as well as it should.

 Less common lung problems with lupus include fever, cough, and inflammation of the lung tissue (acute lupus pneumonitis).
 Some people with lupus produce an antibody that causes their blood to clot more easily (antiphospholipid antibody).
 These people may be at risk for clots in the lung (pulmonary emboli).
 An unusual complication is the buildup of fluid in the lungs (pulmonary edema), caused by heart or kidney problems.